 Let us discuss some of the major differences between TypeScript vs Flow:

-- Typescript provides you some additional language services such as code completion features, navigation and refactoring features whereas flow aims to build a deeper level of understanding of your code and is responsible for doing an interprocedural analysis.
+- Typescript provides you with some additional language services such as code completion features, navigation and refactoring features, whereas flow aims to build a deeper level of understanding of your code and is responsible for doing an interprocedural analysis.